Anastasia-Labs/opshin-audit/catalyst_docs/milestone1/milestone1_projectscope.typ

     development of OpShin.
   - *Key Activities*:
     - Document vulnerabilities and provide actionable recommendations.
-    - Collaborate with the OpShin team to get their feedback and address reported issues in the codebase.
+    - Collaborate with the OpShin team to get their feedback.
+    - OpShin Team will address major issues in the codebase by demonstrating commits, pull requests, or updated documentation.
     - Ensure that the audit report reflects the most current state of the code following these integrations.
   - *Outcome*: This report will serve as a crucial resource for the OpShin team,